godotengine/godot-docs/classes/class_@gdscript.rst

 - A :ref:`Script<class_Script>` (you can use any class, including inner one).

 Unlike the right operand of the ``is`` operator, ``type`` can be a non-constant value.
 The ``is`` operator supports more features (such as typed arrays).
-Use the operator instead of this method if you do not need dynamic type checking.
+Use the operator instead of this method if you do not need to check the type dynamically.

 \ **Examples:**\